SchulzLab/TEPIC/README.md

 Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.

 ##Introduction
-*TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (Roider et al., 2007).
+*TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (1).
 These predictions are aggregated to gene scores.
-Within this aggregation TEPIC offers exponential decay (Ouyang et al., 2009) and scaling of TF region scores using the signal of an open chromatin assay.
+Within this aggregation TEPIC offers exponential decay (2) and scaling of TF region scores using the signal of an open chromatin assay.

 ##Using TEPIC
 To start TEPIC, run the script *TEPIC.sh*